-An agent that softens or soothes the skin. (noun)
+Something which softens or lubricates the skin. (noun)

 Examples of word emollient